Scottiepip/Pewlett-Hackard-Analysis/README.md

 After complete creating the list of all employees eligible for the retirment package,Bobby's manager has given two more assignments: determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

 ## Results:
+- Number of employees about to retire per title
+  1. Based on the retiring titles table we created, there are 72,458 employees are about to retire
+  2.

 ## Summary: